jurrehageman/crash_course/short/calibration_curve_copper.md

 ## Learning outcomes
 - Weighing chemicals
 - Pipetting fluids
-- Performing basic OD measurements
+- Performing basic absorption measurements
-- Creating basic standard curves using a prdefined design
+- Creating basic standard curves using a predefined design
 - Applying linear regression in a spread sheet

 ## Introduction
 For this experiment, we will quantify copper sulphate $(CuSO_4)$ in a sample with an unknown concentration of copper sulphate.
 Copper Sulphate is blue and can be measured using a spectrophotometer at 560 nm.
-We will prepare a calibration curve of known copper sulphate concentrations and use a technique called **linear regression** to quantify the copper sulphate in the sample.
+We will prepare a calibration curve of known copper sulphate concentrations and use a technique called **linear regression** to quantify the copper sulphate in the sample (unknown concentration).

 ## Principle spectrophotometer
-Spectrophotometry can be used to quantify chemicals that absorb light of a certain wavelength.
+Spectrophotometry can be used to quantify chemicals that absorb light of a specific wavelength.
 A spectrophotometer measures how much a chemical substance absorbs light by measuring the intensity of light that passes through sample solution and reaches the detector.
 See figure below:

 ![Spectrophotometer](./copper/spectrophotometer.png)